-Amy Schumer Rants About “Alt-Right Trolls” Ruining Her Ratings, Attacks Media – But The Left Doesn’t Like Her Much Either [Opinion]
+Amy Schumer Rants About ‘Alt-Right Trolls’ Ruining Her Ratings, Attacks Media — But The Left Doesn’t Like Her Much Either [Opinion]

 But let’s put that aside; even more concerning is her repeated attacks on the media for reporting on the actual ratings that her show has received.

-“I am only alarmed by the people printing their organized trolling as “news” this is what the current administration wants.”
+“I am only alarmed by the people printing their organized trolling as “news” this is what the current administration wants.

 “Journalists do better it’s embarrassing.”

 Although you’d hardly know it these days, responsible journalists can’t actually report on things that didn’t happen – like Schumer’s show getting good reviews.
 They can’t make up numbers to account for alleged trolls; they can only, in this case, look at what Netflix displays, and it doesn’t provide a helpful “troll counter”.
-Even more to the point, it’s more than a little hypocritical to repeatedly claim that reports of her reviews were essentially fake news made up by a lying press – something which has become a rallying cry of the alt right and the Trump administration – while claiming that it’s “indicative of administration,” “what the current administration wants.”
+Even more to the point, it’s more than a little hypocritical to repeatedly claim that reports of her reviews were essentially fake news made up by a lying press – something which has become a rallying cry of the so-called alt-right and the Trump administration – while claiming that it’s “indicative of administration,” “what the current administration wants.”

 I don’t think the Trump administration much cares about reports of Schumer’s ratings, to be perfectly frank; they have enough ratings issues of their own to deal with.